 Studies using Polovodova’s dissection method to determine reproductive age were located in literature databases using relevant keyword, citation and author searches, and by checking previous studies cited by the papers located (see SOM).
 The list of studies included with associated metadata is available as a Supplementary data file.

 Most dissection studies recorded the distribution of reproductive age (nulliparous, uniparous, biparous and so on) in wild-caught mosquito samples collected over a specific period of time.
 Overall, we found 568 physiological age cross-sections recorded at distinct times in 72 published articles.
-Our statistical approach relies on steady recruitment to the adult mosquito population.
+Our statistical approach assumes stable population sizes.
 To guard against the eﬀect of fluctuating population sizes on our analysis, we aggregated the data at a given location across cross-sections taken at diﬀerent times.
 We further omitted time series with fewer than 100 mosquitoes and for species with only one data set, leaving 131 studies of mosquitoes in the genera Anopheles, Aedes, Culex and Mansonia.

 The dissection data which we use provides information on the distribution of ages within each population.
 By assuming that population sizes were fixed throughout the period of investigation, this allows us to estimate mean lifespan using a statistical model of mortality incorporating the probability of mosquito capture.
 We modelled the number of mosquitoes found by dissection to be of age a using the negative binomial distribution with mean ΨS(a) and shape parameter κ, where Ψ is the product of the recruitment rate of adult mosquitoes and the probability of being captured for dissection, and S (a) is the probability of surviving until age a.
 We used the number of females that have yet to lay eggs (nulliparous) to estimate the recruitment rate as described further in the SOM.
 Initial examination revealed that in some data sets the number of nulliparous females was anomalously low, something that has been noticed before (Gillies and Wilkes, 1965).
 In data sets where the fraction of nulliparous females was less than 90% the uniparous females (completed one gonotrophic cycle), we excluded the nulliparous observation.
 Data was analysed using a Bayesian framework similar to that used to analyse the MRR data, with minor diﬀerences in the specification of the priors (see SOM).